Liguorian

 About The Publication:

 “Founded in 1913 by the Redemptorists Liguorian conveys a consistent joyful message of God’s plentiful redemption.
 In its tone and selection of material, it communicates a timely pastoral message to Catholics on matters of the faith, practices, Christian living, and social justice.
-While not championing positions contrary to core Church belief, Liguorian exposes its readers to the best elements of Catholic spirituality and traditions to help them navigate the contemporary world assisted by their faith.î 25-30% freelance.
+While not championing positions contrary to core Church belief, Liguorian exposes its readers to the best elements of Catholic spirituality and traditions to help them navigate the contemporary world assisted by their faith.”
+25-30% freelance.
 Welcomes new writers.
 Circ.
 50K.
 Publishes 10 issues/year.
 No reprints.
 Responds 2-4 weeks.
 Sample copy available by email.
-Subscription $25, $32 foreign.”
-Pays $0.14-$0.20/word for 1200-2000 words.
+Subscription $25, $32 foreign.

 Current Needs: